unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 Here we explain how to create a @unikname of type Organization, how to disclose it publicly, and how to link it with your website domain name and to make it your trust certificate.

 :::warning Prerequisites
-:heavy_check_mark: You've already installed the Commande Line Interface tool on your desktop.
+:heavy_check_mark: You've already installed the Command Line Interface tool on your desktop.
 <hbox>_See [How to install the CLI?](./howto-install-uns-cli)_</hbox>
 :heavy_check_mark: Unikname Team has provided you your **`UNIKNAME-CONNECT COUPON CODE`** (step 1)
 <hbox>_See [How to sign-up for a Unikname-Connect Account?](./howto-signup-unconnect-account)_</hbox>